FREQUENTLY ASKED QUESTIONS:

 - When will the clinic open?

-The important thing is that we receive a completed referral form (which we will provide to the referring health professional) accompanied by a formal, written authorisation of funding for assessment from your local authority.
+The important thing is that we receive a completed referral form (which we will provide to the referring health professional) accompanied by a formal, written authorisation of funding for assessment from your local authority (CCG) once the referral has been accepted.
 We will then aim to offer you an assessment interview within 18 weeks.

 Following the assessment, we then need to consult your funding authority who must formally authorise the treatment plan.